umair168/My-Applications/README.md

 1.Download the application

-2.Go to DatingApp-SPA folder and run command npm install to restore angularjs packages
+2.Go to DatingApp-SPA folder and run command npm install to restore angular packages

 3.Go to DatingApp.API and restore nuget packages